All Episodes

 Happy to have you with us here on a raucous Monday, kicking off a brand new week of broadcast excellence.

-Our telephone number is 800 282-2882 and the email address rush at EIB net.com.
+Our telephone number is 800-282-2882 and the email address rush at EIBNet.com.

-During the break here at the top of the hour, Mr. Snerdley, the official program observer, asked me to observe which Democrat, or to answer the question, which Democrat be the first to flame, not second tier guys, but the Hillary is the Obamas who else is in the first tier?
+During the break here at the top of the hour, Mr. Snurdley, the official program observer, asked me to observe which Democrat, or to answer the question, which Democrat would be the first to flame.

 Hillary, Obama, Edwards?

-Probably I don't know.
+Probably, I don't know.

-And then I'm thinking about it.
+And then I started thinking about it.

-You know, Obama, when you listen to him talk, is out there saying things that are not baby boomer like.
+You know, Obama, when you listen to him talk, is out there saying things that are not baby boomer-like.

 And I wouldn't be surprised.

-We're tired of your selfishness and your self-focus and your selfishness and so forth, but we'll we'll see.
+We're tired of your selfishness and your self-focus and your selfishness and so forth, but we'll see.

-Wouldn't you say the Clinton's operation is going to be far more advanced and head of the game than the Obama machine?
+I mean, you have to say in a contest of war rooms, dirty tricks, and all that, wouldn't you say that Clinton's operation is going to be far more advanced and ahead of the game than the Obama machine?

 We shall see.